HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 As mentioned, the add to home screen capability was not measured last year.
 However, for posterity and detailed reporting, the `beforeinstallprompt` event was used on 8.56% of desktop pages and 7.71% of mobile pages, making it the third most used capability on desktop and mobile.

-By taking advantage of the `beforeinstallprompt` event, developers can provide a customized experience in how user installs their web application.
+By taking advantage of the `beforeinstallprompt` event, developers can provide a customized experience in how users install their web application.
 One example is YouTube TV, which invites users to install their application to access it more quickly and easily.

 {{ figure_markup(
   gif="Add-to-Home-Screen.gif",